Minimalism is catching on, and I'm excited about streamlining. I'm sharing what I've learned about decluttering and

 Turn Socks Into Heat Packs for Shelter Animals

 Nicole shared this great idea in a group for non-consumers.
-She turned dozens of orphans socks into heat packs for kittens and puppies who are being spayed or neutered at the humane society.
-These were socks that would otherwise have been thrown out since they don't match or are just worn out or have no elastic.
+She turned dozens of orphaned socks into heat packs for kittens and puppies who are being spayed or neutered at the Humane Society.
+These were socks that would otherwise have been thrown out since they didn't match or were just worn out or had no elastic.

 To do this, she bought 20 pounds of rice to fill the socks.
 She sewed across the ends or tied off the socks at the opening after filling them with rice.
 The volunteers at the humane society heat these in a microwave or an oven and put them in with the recovering kittens and puppies to comfort them.

 She explained that after the animals come out of surgery and when awake, they sometimes have trouble staying warm enough, so they put a warm rice pack in their crate and they can snuggle with it.
 Many of the kittens also find it comforting amidst the chaos.
 The rice-filled socks stay warm a long time.
 It helps them at night, too, when the small animals get cold and miss their litter mates.

 Sandra commented that she was going to call her shelter to see if they wanted these.
 She said that she has a good-sized clothes basket of socks she could use.
 They were destined to be cleaning rags, but she liked this idea better.

 How Much Rice Should You Put in Each Sock?

 Nicole explained that she just eyeballed it.
 She puts about a cup in smaller ankle socks.
 Once they are filled, she shakes it to get it to compress and then ties it off with yarn or string.